The term “spaghetti western” refers to the hundreds of Western films made between the mid-1960s and late ’70s by Italian filmmakers.

 However, some spaghetti westerns were popular with audiences, such as:

 - The Good The Bad And The Ugly (1966)

 - A Fistful of Dollars (1964)

 - Once Upon a Time in the West (1968)

 Here’s our introduction to spaghetti westerns covering the history and evolution of the genre:

 A spaghetti western is a subgenre of the Western film.
 They were most common in the 1960s and 1970s.

-Spaghetti westerns are typically Italian-made Western films that emerged from the mid-1960s.
+Spaghetti westerns are typically Italian-made Western films that emerged in the mid-1960s.
 There is no precise definition of a spaghetti western, and it is difficult to clearly define the term as it encompasses a wide variety of approaches, themes, and tones.

-Eurospy films appeared after The Man from U.N.C.L.E., Danger Man, I Spy and other shows became
+Eurospy films appeared after The Man from U.N.C.L.E., Danger Man, I Spy, and other shows became

-A Spaghetti Western is a subgenre of the Western film that emerged in the mid-1960s, often considered to be a term used by critics and journalists from outside the United States and United Kingdom.
+A Spaghetti Western is a subgenre of the Western film that emerged in the mid-1960s, often considered to be a term used by critics and journalists from outside the United States and the United Kingdom.